Goochland County, Virginia: Formation of Goochland County

 Among the earliest European settlers in this area of the Piedmont were several hundred French Huguenot religious refugees, who were given land in 1700 and 1701 by the Crown and colonial authorities about 20 miles above the falls of the James River.
 They settled the villages collectively known as Manakin-Sabot in this area.
 Soon they moved out to farms and plantations they developed.
 In neighboring Powhatan County, to the south across the James, they settled Manakin Town, but by 1750 had mostly moved out to farms.

-Goochland was founded in 1728 as the first county formed from Henrico shire, followed by Chesterfield County in 1749.
+Goochland was founded in 1728 as the first county formed from Henrico Shire, followed by Chesterfield County in 1749.
 Goochland originally included all of the land from Tuckahoe Creek, on both sides of the James River, west as far as the Blue Ridge Mountains.
 In its original form, Goochland contained the modern counties of Goochland, Powhatan, Cumberland, Fluvanna, Buckingham, Nelson, and Amherst, in their entireties.
 In addition, the northern sections of Appomattox, Campbell, and Bedford, and the southern two-thirds of Albemarle County were also within Goochland's original boundaries.
 The creation of Albemarle County in 1744 and Cumberland County in 1749 removed most of Goochland's southern and western territory, reducing it to its modern size and boundaries.

 The county was named for Sir William Gooch, 1st Baronet, the royal lieutenant governor from 1727 to 1749.
 The nominal governor, the Earl of Albemarle, had remained in England.
 As acting royal governor, Gooch promoted settlement of the Virginia backcountry as a means to insulate the Virginia colony from Native American and New France settlements in the Ohio Country.

-As the colonists moved into the Piedmont west of Richmond, they first developed tobacco plantations like those of the Tidewater.
-After the Revolution, tobacco did not yield as high profits as markets changed.
+As the colonists moved into the Piedmont west of Richmond, they first developed tobacco plantations like those in Tidewater Virginia.
+Following the American Revolutionary War, tobacco did not yield as high profits as markets changed.
 In Goochland, as in other areas of Virginia, many planters switched to growing wheat and mixed crops.
 This reduced their need for labor.
 In the early nineteenth century, some planters sold slaves in the domestic slave trade, as demand was high in the developing Deep South where cotton plantations were developed.

 Goochland Courthouse

 The first court was held in May 1728.
 The exact location of this first court is unknown, but researchers believe that the first courthouse was constructed in Goochland County between 1730 and 1737.
+During the August session in 1730, James Skelton, who was later commissioned to build the Second Capitol at Williamsburg, was contracted.
+It was to be 36 foot long and 20 foot wide.
 A new courthouse was built in 1763 in Beaverdam, a short distance from the first, on the land of Alexander Baine.
 In the early 19th century, the courthouse was moved to its current location along Rt.
 6 in central Goochland.
 The Goochland County Court Square was listed on the National Register of Historic Places in 1970.